LrWm3/ExcelMazeGenerator/README.md

 - rng is the range at which the sine function should be allowed to waver.
 - pos is the current position which is attempting to acquire a color
 - prd defines the period of the sine, which is multiplied by 2 * pi to make it easy to select specific periods.
 A period of 4 will cycle through 4 colors.
-- finally phs defines the phase and should typically be set to three, unless one of the colors is disabled or a particularly interesting look is of interest.
+- finally phs defines the phase and should typically be set to three, unless one of the RGB colors is disabled.

 Several other options exist which control what properties are randomized when the 'Randomize Properties' button is pressed.
 This was included to keep paths which produced interesting output static while randomizing the remaining mazes.